 Returns the set of expected policies that would satisfy this node's valid policy in the next certificate to be processed.

-Returns the parent of this node, or null if this is the root node.
+Returns the parent of this node, or

 Returns the set of policy qualifiers associated with the valid policy represented by this node.